 2. Add chicken stock and beer, bring to a boil.
 Stir and reduce heat to simmer.
 Add potatoes, stir and cover to simmer for 30 minutes.
 Add artichoke hearts just before serving, stirring to let stew heat them through.

 3. Top stew with fresh basil and cilantro or whatever herbs you have on hand.
 Serve with whole wheat naan bread or your favorite fresh bread choice.

 This stew is customizable with whatever veggies you have on hand.
 You can also substitute water for the beer if you want to.
 Make it your own!
-Thanks again to Ocean Mist Farms
+Thanks again to Ocean Mist Farms for the artichokes!

 (You might be wondering why I used canned potatoes.
 I had them leftover from a similar soup recipe from the Eat Clean Diet Cookbook.
 Of course you could use fresh potatoes if that’s what you have on hand.)

 Speaking of artichokes, our contest to win a box ended yesterday.
 Did you win?
 Click here to find out!

 Recipes, reviews, fitness/nutrition advice are not meant to treat or cure any medical condition or disease.
 Always consult with your doctor about your personal health and wellness.
 Always do your own research on products and companies before using a product you find on the internet.
 Inspired RD does not claim responsibility for any of the products, restaurants or companies discussed on this site.
 All blog content is for entertainment purposes only.